Xtrios09/codio/README.md

 ### 10. **Persistent Code Storage**
 Worried about losing your work?
 The app uses **localStorage** to save your code snippets and settings, ensuring your work persists even after refreshing the page.

-### 11. **Deployment Options**
-With one-click deployment, you can easily publish your projects to platforms like Vercel or Heroku.
-Share your work with the world effortlessly.

 ## Getting Started

 To run the Code Editor App locally: